brendaej04/impacts_covid_africa/README.md

-# Socioeconomic impacts of COVID-19 in low income countries: Replication Code
+# Socioeconomic impacts of COVID-19 in low-income countries: Replication Code
-This README describes the directory structure & should enable users to replicate all tables and figures for work related to the World Bank LSMS and World Bank COVID phone surveys.
+This README describes the directory structure & should enable users to replicate all tables and figures for work related to Josephson, A., Kilic, T., and Michler, J.D.
+(2021).
+"Socioeconomic impacts of COVID-19 in low-income countries." *Nature Human Behaviour 5*: 557-65.
 For more information and to access these phone surveys, visit the World Bank Microdata Library.
 The relevant surveys are available under under the High-Frequency Phone Survey collection: http://bit.ly/microdata-hfps.

 [![DOI](https://zenodo.org/badge/282963786.svg)](https://zenodo.org/badge/latestdoi/282963786)